 Direct assessment of student learning occurs within the academic departments and is reported annually by academic program through the BSU Assessment Report.
-The findings from the annual Assessment Reports are reviewed by CAStLE and the AVP for Assessment.
+The findings from the annual Assessment Reports are reviewed by USLAC and the AVP for Assessment.
 An annual summary report is developed by the AVP for Assessment and shared with the campus community.

 Specialized accreditation self-studies and reviews serve as another source for direct academic program assessment.
-OPAA and the AVP for Assessment work with academic departments to ensure that specialized accreditation expectations for assessing student learning outcomes are met.
+OPAA and the AVP for Assessment work with academic departments to ensure that specialized accreditation expectations for assessing learning outcomes are met.
 The BSU Program Review Manual sets the framework for comprehensive review of academic programs.
-Program reviews are on a seven-year cycle as established by the USM.
+Program reviews are on a seven year cycle as established by USM.

-Direct assessment of general education competencies is guided by the AVP for Assessment and the General Education Committee (GEC).
-Currently, direct assessment practices include the Collegiate Learning Assessment (CLA+), various Educational Testing Services standardized assessments, the Standardized Assessment of Information Literacy Skills (SAILS), and course redesign.
-Indirect methods such as grade distributions, course evaluations, and national student engagement surveys are reviewed to gather additional data on student performance but are no longer the primary driving force behind assessment practice at the university.
+Direct assessment of general education competencies are guided by the AVP for Assessment and the GEC.
+The GEP assessment model that focuses primarily on direct methods is provided in Figure 1.
+Currently, direct assessment practices include the Collegiate Learning Assessment, two Educational Testing Services standardized assessments, the English Proficiency Exam, common graded assignments, and course redesign.
+Indirect methods such as grade distributions, course evaluations and national student engagement surveys, are reviewed to gather additional data on student performance but are no longer the primary driving force behind assessment practice at the university.